kg4vdk/station_build/README.md

 # station_build
+## by KG4VDK
+~~*Here, I'll just do it for you...*~~
-A helping hand to build a digital Amateur Radio station
+*A helping hand to build a digital Amateur Radio station...*
+---

-The station_build.sh script is ONLY tested on a VM of Linux Mint 21!
+**The station_build.sh script is ONLY tested on a VM of Linux Mint 21!**

-To use this build script in a Virtualbox VM (recommended), make sure you have the following dependencies installed on the HOST machine (assuming it is a Linux HOST machine):
+To use this build script in a Virtualbox VM (recommended), make sure you have the following dependencies installed on the HOST machine (assuming it is a Mint/Ubuntu/Debian Linux HOST machine):

-virtualbox
-virtualbox-dkms
+`virtualbox virtualbox-dkms virtualbox-ext-pack`
-virtualbox-ext-pack

-You will need to create a new Mint 21.2 VM in Virtualbox before using this script.
+You will need to create a new Mint 21.2 VM in Virtualbox before using this script. ([Torrent](https://www.linuxmint.com/torrents/linuxmint-21.2-cinnamon-64bit.iso.torrent))

-Recommended specs for the GUEST machine:
+Recommended specs for the Linux Mint 21.2 GUEST machine:
 CPU(s): 2
 RAM: 2048MB
 NETWORK: Adapter #1 = NAT, Adapter #2 = Host-only Adapter (optional)